netsys-lab/panapi/doc/Implementation.md

 explicitly on the application side using Go's native concurrency primitives as needed.

-Applications that can not afford to halt execution to wait for a blocking function call to succeed would simply dispatch that call in a concurrent goroutine and read the eventual result from a channel constructed for that purpose.
+Applications that cannot afford to halt execution to wait for a blocking function call to succeed would simply dispatch that call in a concurrent goroutine and read the eventual result from a channel constructed for that purpose.